MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Run the Init.ps1 script on the root to rename UnityProject to your product name (e.g LostLight).

 Then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.

+Note that visual assets are from the Disney BOLA game so you know exactly which ones to replace.

 NuGet
 =====================================================================